AhmedAymann/Support-Vector-Regression-SVR-/README.md

 # Support-Vector-Regression-SVR-
-It's used to make sure the error doesn't exceed the threshold.
+It's used to make sure the error doesn't exceed the threshold. it tries to fit as many instances as possible on the street while limiting margin violations.
+The width of the street is controlled by a hyper parameter epsilon